dpinones/cairo-book.github.io-test/README.md

 This book is targetting international audience, and aims at being gradually translated in several languages.

-Translations can be found in `.po` files where the translators only have to translate chunk of texts called `msg`.
-A message is always identified by a `msgid`, which **MUST NOT** be changed.
-Only the `msgstr`.

 **All files in the `src` directory MUST be written in english**.
 This ensures that all the translation files can be auto-generated and updated by translators.

-When english text is changed or if you want to work on a translation, those are the step to update the translated content:
+To work with translations, those are the steps to update the translated content:

    - Run `bash translations_build.sh` to ensure the translations messaged are up to date with the english version.